-- Complete proteins contain all the amino acids your body needs and are primarily found in animal-based foods such as meat, fish, poultry, cheese, eggs.
+- It contains all the amino acids your body needs and is primarily found in animal-based foods such as meat, fish, poultry, cheese, and eggs.
 Soy and Quinoa are the two plant-based complete proteins.

-- Incomplete proteins are missing or contain very low amounts of one or more of the essential amino acids like foods such as beans, grains, nuts, and veggies.
+- They are missing or contain very low amounts of one or more of the essential amino acids in foods such as beans, grains, nuts, and veggies.
 Most plant-based proteins are considered incomplete proteins.

 This is a great question and if you have ever tried to find a protein powder you already have observed how daunting it can be to know how to choose the right one!
 To break it down simply, protein shakes come in two basic forms but are available in many textures, flavors, preparation methods, and price points.

-The most important thing to concentrate on when choosing one for use after weight-loss surgery is the level and composition of amino acids in the product.
-There are 9 amino acids that are critical to your body’s needs, these are IAA amino acids.
+The most important thing to concentrate on when choosing one for use after weight-loss surgery is the level and composition of amino acids in the product.9 amino acids are critical to your body’s needs, these are IAA amino acids.
 Then, there are 11 more that are non-essential called DAA amino acids.

 The IAA amino acids must come from our diet so these are the ones to look for on the label.